Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Fonts matter more than most coaches realize.
 A good custom designer doesn't just pick a font.
 They create a typographic hierarchy that guides the reader's eye.
 Headlines should grab attention.
 Subheadlines should provide context.
 Body text should be readable and inviting.

 If every site in a designer's portfolio uses the same font combinations, they're not doing custom work.
 They're using safe recipes.
-Lato with Playfair Display.
-Montserrat with Cormorant Garamond.
-These aren't bad fonts.
-But if every single client gets the same treatment, you're not getting custom design.
+If every single client gets the same treatment, you're not getting custom design.
 You're getting a template with a different logo.

 Test Mobile Responsiveness on Your Actual Phone